Microsoft Partner

 I thought it would be interesting to gather some thoughts both from Amy that capture the flavour our conversations about the potential of AI in education, from some of our colleagues at Derby College and from AI expert Lee Mallon.

-Amy: It’s quite easy to envisage at least some of what AI could do.
+Amy, teacher: It’s quite easy to envisage at least some of what AI could do.
 It has the power to transform classroom experiences - for instance by allowing teachers to create bespoke resources to bring areas of the curriculum to life.
 Take teaching the Great Fire of London to six year olds; it could be brought to life with comic strip diaries that would previously have been beyond the ability of most teachers to create - especially quickly!
 But now these can be made, bespoke for each class in very little time.

 Ian McCormick, Director of IT at Derby College: What gets me excited about AI?
 As with any technology it’s the impact it can have.
 Seeing it positively change a lesson, seeing it inspire students, knowing that cumulatively the effects will be seen in engagement, knowledge retention, achievement rates and attendance figures.
 Small changes, applied at scale can have a huge impact and this has the potential to be a huge change at scale.